zakirullin/cognitive-load/README.md

 >
 > *Thanks to [Dan North](https://dannorth.net) for his comment*.

+Over time, the author learns the mental models of the project and doesn't experience any cognitive load.

 ![Mental Models](/img/mentalmodelsv8.png)

-Once you onboard new people on your project, try to measure the amount of confusion they have (pair programming may help).
+When you onboard new people on your project, try to measure the amount of confusion they have (pair programming may help).
 If they're confused for more than ~40 minutes in a row - you've got things to improve in your code.

 ## Types of cognitive load
 **Intrinsic** - caused by the inherent difficulty of a task.
 It can't be reduced, it's at the very heart of software development.